Tetanus in Children

 - Surgery may be used to remove tissue affected by tetanus.
 Debridement is a type of surgery used to clean a wound and remove dead tissue.
 Objects such as dirt or glass will also be removed.

 Muscle spasms may be so severe that they tear muscles or break bones.
 Your child may develop aspiration pneumonia or severe breathing problems.
-He may develop a serious condition called rhabdomyolysis.
-This condition causes his body to break down muscle.
+He or she may develop a serious condition called rhabdomyolysis.
+This condition causes his or her body to break down muscle.
 Rhabdomyolysis can lead to kidney failure.
 Your child may have a life-threatening irregular heartbeat.
-Tetanus that affects nerves in your child's skull can lead to bleeding in his brain.
+Tetanus that affects nerves in your child's skull can lead to bleeding in his or her brain.
 Left untreated, tetanus can be life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.